osankur/pono/README-rt.md

     pono -e ind --smt-solver cvc5 --rt-consistency 1 --witness samples/rtc/sample_inconsistent.smv

 Use --rt-consistency 0 for the static algorithm.
-Note that the k-induction engine does not scale to larger models (because it creates k copies of Qprop to check k-inductiveness, which is hard to solve).
+Note that the k-induction engine does not scale to larger models (because it creates k copies of Qprop to check k-inductiveness, which becomes hard to solve).

 The tool answers `unsat` if there is no inconsistency (~Qprop is not reachable), `sat` if it finds a counterexample, and `unknown` otherwise.
 Note that the BMC answers Unknown above since it can only detect counterexamples.

 The ic3ia engine can be used to check rt-consistency statically provided that an smt-solver with quantifier elimination is provided.
-The default interpolator is msat:
+The default interpolator is msat (see below to use open-source interpolators)

     pono -e ic3ia --smt-solver cvc5 --rt-consistency 0 samples/rtc/sample_consistent.smv
     pono -e ic3ia --smt-solver cvc5 --rt-consistency 0 --witness samples/rtc/sample_inconsistent.smv